Russians in Germany

-There is a significant Russian population in Germany (German: Deutschrussen, Russlanddeutsche or Russischsprachige in Deutschland).
+There is a significant Russian population in Germany (German: Deutschrussen or Russischsprachige in Deutschland).
 The collapse of the Soviet Union in 1991 triggered mass immigration to the West, with Germany being the top destination, mostly for economic and ethnic reasons.
 Russians (German Russians) are the 3rd largest migrant group in Germany.

 Soviet and post-Soviet emigration from Russia

 German population data from 2012 records 1,213,000 Russian migrants residing in Germany—this includes current and former citizens of the Russian Federation as well as former citizens of the Soviet Union.
 The Russian Ministry of Foreign Affairs reports that about 3,500,000 speakers of Russian live in Germany, split largely into three ethnic groups: